A Beginners Guide to Capex vs Opex

 What is Opex?

 Opex is short for ‘operational expenditure’ and refers to expenses a business incurs in its day to day operations.
-Operational expenditures such as expenses like wages, utilities and rent tend not to have future benefits.
-General repairs and maintenance of buildings are also considered operating expense, supposing improvements and additions aren’t being made which impact the efficiency or longevity of the asset.
+Operational expenditures such as wages, utilities and rent tend not to have future benefits.
+Rather, they are a necessity for right now.
+General repairs and maintenance of buildings are also considered an operating expense, supposing improvements and additions aren’t being made which impact the efficiency or longevity of the asset.

 Like Capex, the appropriate Opex depends on the industry, and is more readily understood when looking at the figures of other businesses.